 The process to apply for society approval and funding is straightforward and the Student Life department welcomes all applications.

-“I love to be a part of Guelph-Humber’s Kinesiology Society because I’m able to plan exciting events across campus and meet other like-minded individuals.”
+“I loved to be a part of Guelph-Humber’s Kinesiology Society because I was able to plan exciting events across campus and meet other like-minded individuals.”

 Become a sustainability advocate.
 Express your creativity.
 Geek out with anime.
 Choose your fun.